-Because Alternatives 2 and 4 are based on previous landings estimates, they are not expected to result in impacts greater than those resulting from the years where limited harvest was previous allowed (2012-2014).
+Because Alternatives 2 and 4 are based on previous landings estimates, they are not expected to result in impacts greater than those resulting from the years where limited harvest was previously allowed (2012-2014).
 However, increasing the red snapper ACL beyond past landings levels could lead to increased impacts (Alternatives 3 and 5).
 Alternatives 3 and 5 scale up the harvest allowed based on population growth and could scale up the risk of continued overfishing.
-Preferred Alternative 4 relies on observed landings levels in 2014 and does not assume an increase in red snapper abundance; thereby, reducing the chances that allowing that level of harvest would lead to adverse impacts.
-The season length associated with Preferred Alternative 4 represents a lower range of the estimated number of days that would be expected to meet the recreational and commercial ACLs (below).
+Alternative 4 relies on observed landings levels in 2014 and does not assume an increase in red snapper abundance; thereby, reducing the chances of allowing a level of harvest that would lead to adverse impacts.

 The overfishing determination in the SEDAR 41 (2017) assessment came from 2012-2014 when a small amount of red snapper harvest was allowed to occur.
 However, discards during this period of time were very high due to fishermen targeting co-occurring species, which likely contributed to the overfishing determination.
-Since recently discovered and unforeseen red snapper data from the long-term fishery independent index of abundance collected by the Southeast Reef Fish Survey (SERFS) program suggests the South Atlantic red snapper population has increased substantially since 2014; the Council's Scientific and Statistical Committee indicated in their April 2017 report that the trends in SERFS relative abundance supported a population increase; and red snapper relative abundance from SERFS is currently the highest observed in the entire time series (1990-2016), allowing a limited harvest of red snapper in 2017 at the highest landings observed during the limited openings in 2012-2014 (Preferred Alternative 4) is neither expected to result in overfishing, nor prevent continued stock rebuilding.
+Since recent red snapper data from the long-term fishery independent index of abundance collected by the SERFS program suggests the South Atlantic red snapper population has increased substantially since 2014; the Council's SSC indicated that the trends in SERFS relative abundance supported a population increase in their April 2017 report; and red snapper relative abundance from SERFS is currently the highest observed in the entire time series (1990-2016), allowing a small amount of red snapper harvest at the highest landings observed during the limited openings in 2012-2014 is neither expected to result in overfishing, nor prevent continued stock rebuilding.